-Veterans are informed of the amendment process by many resources to include the VHA Notice of Privacy Practice (NOPP) which states: Right to Request Amendment of Health Information.
-You have the right to request an amendment (correction) to your health information in our records if you believe it is incomplete, inaccurate, untimely, or unrelated to your care.
-You must submit your request in writing, specify the information that you want corrected, and provide a reason to support your request for amendment.
-All amendment requests should be submitted to the facility Privacy Officer at the VHA health care facility that maintains your information.

-If your request for amendment is denied, you will be notified of this decision in writing and provided appeal rights.
-In response, you may do any of the following:
+Veterans are informed of the amendment process by many resources to include the VHA Notice of Privacy Practice (NOPP) which states, you have the right to request an amendment (correction) to your health information in our records if you believe it is incomplete, inaccurate, untimely, or unrelated to your care.
+You must submit your request in writing, specify the information that you wanted corrected, and provide a reason to support your request amendment.
+All amendment requests should be submitted to the facility Privacy Officer at the VHA healthcare facility that maintains your information.
+If your request for amendment is denied, you will be notified of this decision in writing and provided appeals rights.
+In response, you may do any of the following: file an appeal, file a "Statement of Disagreement", and ask that your initial request for amendment accompany all future disclosures of the disputed health information.
+Individuals seeking information regarding access to and contesting of VA benefits records may write, call, or visit the nearest VA regional office.
+Additional notice is provided through the SORS listed in 6.1 of this PIA and through the Release of Information Office where care is received.

-- File an appeal

-- File a "Statement of Disagreement"

-- Ask that your initial request for amendment accompany all future disclosures of the disputed health information.

-Individuals seeking information regarding access to and contesting of VA benefits records may write, call or visit the nearest VA regional office.

-Additional notice is provided through the SORS listed in 6.1 of this PIA and through the area Release of Information Office where care is received.